ritiek/deep-learning-practise/README.md

 # Random-Projects

+## Description:

-All my personal projects worth committing
+All my personal projects that were an experience to work on are stacked up here.
+Feel free to browse.

+## Projects:

+### Custom IR Blaster:

+(more to be added soon)